 Let’s look at an example where a short sale isn’t necessary:

-2003 Property Value: $500,000
+2003 purchase price: $500,000

 Existing mortgage balance: $490,000

-2012 Property Value: $600,000
+2012 property value: $600,000

-So a short sale is not necessary, as the owner could sell the home and cover the cost of the mortgage with plenty of room to spare.
+So a short sale is not necessary, as the owner could sell the home and cover the cost of the mortgage and closing costs with plenty of room to spare.

-But because they didn’t fully tap out their equity, they’ve still got breathing room to avoid a short sale if they’re unable to make payments.
+But because they didn’t fully tap out their equity, they’ve still got breathing room to avoid a short sale if they’re unable to continue making payments.

-2006 Property Value: $650,000
+2006 property value: $650,000

 Existing mortgage balance: $675,000